At least 4 dead in Chicago hospital shooting, including a police officer

-CHICAGO — A gunman opened fire Monday at a Chicago hospital, killing at least three people, including a police officer, before the suspect also died, authorities said.
+CHICAGO — A gunman opened fire Monday at a Chicago hospital, killing a police officer and two hospital employees in an attack that began with a domestic dispute and exploded into a firefight with law enforcement inside the medical center.
+The suspect was also dead, authorities said.

-A police spokesman said it was not immediately clear if the attacker took his own life or was killed by police at Mercy Hospital on the city's South Side.
+It was not immediately clear if the attacker took his own life or was killed by police at Mercy Hospital on the city's South Side, police said.

-A witness named James Gray told reporters that it looked as if the attacker "was turning and shooting people at random."
+"The city of Chicago lost a doctor, pharmaceutical assistant and a police officer, all going about their day, all doing what they loved," Mayor Rahm Emanuel said, fighting back tears.
+"This just tears at the soul of our city.
+It is the face and a consequence of evil."

-The shooting apparently began as the suspect was walking with a woman near a parking lot.
-He turned and repeatedly shot the woman in the chest.
-He then entered the hospital and continued firing, Gray said.
+The chain of events that led to the shooting began with an argument in the hospital parking lot involving the gunman and a woman with whom he was in a domestic relationship, police said.

-"Then once she fell to the ground, he stood over her and shot her three more times," he said.
+The slain officer was identified as Samuel Jimenez, who joined the department in February 2017 and had just recently completed his probationary period, Johnson said.

-Earlier, authorities reported that four people were in critical condition, including the officer.
-At least one of the four was a hospital employee, police spokesman Anthony Guglielmi said.
+The identities of the other victims, and the gunman, were not immediately released.

-Television footage showed several people, including some wearing white coats, walking through a parking lot with their arms up.
+Television footage of the aftermath showed several people, including some wearing white coats, walking through a parking lot with their arms up.

 Jennifer Eldridge was working in a hospital pharmacy when she heard three or four shots that seemed to come from outside.
 Within seconds, she barricaded the door, as called for in the building's active shooter drills.
 Then there were six or seven more shots, now much closer, just outside the door.